nasa/fprime/Svc/Deframer/docs/sdd.md

    1. If new data is available, then call
        <a href="#processBuffer">`processBuffer`</a>, passing in _FB_.

-_TBD: It seems to me that the `schedIn` handler should assert that `framedIn` is not connected, since we are supposed to use one or the other._
+_TBD: If we are enforcing the restriction on use, should t the `schedIn` handler assert that `framedIn` is not connected?_

 #### 3.6.3. cmdResponseIn